juissi-t/in-game-messages/README.md

 Here's an unordered list of future improvements to the project:

-- Add [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) to ensure code quality with continuous integration.
+- Add some annotating [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) for `pytest`, `pylint`, `flake8` and `mypy` to ensure code quality with continuous integration and to automatically comment on pull requests when there are issues.
 - Package the project as a Python package and publish in GitHub.
 - Create a utility class for sending in-game messages.
 - More command-line commands for different purposes, e.g. for downloading messages for a game in mbox format or sending to other messaging systems than Slack.
 - Running the tool continuously for multiple games, sending messages to game-specific channels.
 - Support for logging in to Planets Nu API instead of using API key directly.
+- Refactor mailbox handling to its own class.
 - Better comments, documenting the classes.